muhammed-ajlan/Host-Based-Intrusion-Detection-System/README.md

+# How to Run the code
+1. If u want to run it cell wise , then use .ipynb file .
+This will give u cell wise analysis
+2. you can run the whole code at a single time , use .py file

 # Host-Based Intrusion Detection System (HIDS) using N-Gram Profiling
-NB: If u want to run the code. download the .ipynb file and run it locally or through google colab

 An anomaly-based Host-Based Intrusion Detection System (HIDS) designed to monitor host-level activities and detect malicious behaviors by analyzing system call sequences.
 By shifting away from rigid signature-based detection, this system models normal system behavior to effectively identify novel, zero-day attacks.